 Manual wire strippers have opposing blades, like a standard pair of scissors, but has a notch shown in between the blades to place the wire.
 The stripper is rotated around the wire, so its outer insulation is removed while keeping the main wire intact.

 Some wire strippers have various sizes that allow you to remove wires in different AWGs without twisting.
 There are also automatic wire strippers.
 They have one side to remove the insulation and another side that cuts the wire.
 Make sure to use a good insulation resistance tester if you need to measure the resistance of your insulation.

 While automatic wire strippers reduce the effort needed, it can accidentally break thinner wires, so they aren’t necessary for most applications.
 When searching for a wire stripper, look for one that can easily remove the insulation from a wire, has a comfortable grip, and can keep the wire fully intact.

 Wire Stripper Use

-Wire strippers are used by electricians and electrical lineman to repair and remove bad wires.
+Wire strippers are used by electricians and electrical lineman to repair, strip, and remove wires.
 Wire strippers are able to cut the end portions of an electric wire to connect them to other terminals or wires.
 Wire strippers are considered one of the most important tools for electricians and lineman, often used multiple times per day.

 Types of Wire